osintseva/grasshopper_live_bridge/.gpt/README.md

 ```bash
 python dump.py
 ```
-This creates a `dump.txt` file containing your entire project structure in a format perfect for AI consumption!
+This creates a `.gpt/dump.txt` file containing your entire project structure in a format perfect for AI consumption!

 ### 2. 🧠 Feed to AI
 Copy the contents of `dump.txt` and paste into your favorite AI chat (ChatGPT, Claude, etc.)